DeeFrancois/nrktv-language-learning-subtitles/README.md

 ### Current Customization Options:

 - Text Size (can change with both the slider and the buttons added to the player)
-- Translated Text Opacity
+- Text Opacity
-- Translated Text Color (also changes the color of the added buttons.. because it looks cool)
+- Text Color (also changes the color of the added buttons.. because it looks cool)
-- Translated Text Position (Left v Right)
+- Text Position (Left v Right)

 ![demo](https://github.com/DeeFrancois/nrktv-language-learning-subtitles/blob/master/ReadmeImages/settings.gif)